Aggressive and Reckless Driving Accidents

 10 of the Most Common Questions for a Phoenix Car Accident Attorney

 A car accident is a traumatic event.
 Hirsch and Lyon auto accident attorneys understand the need for answers as you struggle physically, emotionally and financially.
-Check our answers below and then contact a Phoenix car accident attorney from our firm to start your personal injury lawsuit.
+Check our answers below and then contact a Phoenix car accident lawyer from our firm to start your personal injury lawsuit.

 Q: What recovery options are there if the negligent driver is uninsured or underinsured?

 A: If the negligent driver is uninsured or underinsured, you can make a claim against your own insurance company (you can stack your own coverage on top of the at-fault driver’s liability coverage, for example).
 Alternatively, depending on the circumstances of your case, you may be able to file a claim against other liable parties who contributed to your injuries.

 Q: What is the statute of limitations deadline for a car accident claim?

 A: In many cases, the statute of limitations for any Arizona injury lawsuit — including car accidents — is two years from the date of injury, though in some instances, the statute of limitations period may be different depending on the defendant(s), among other factors.
 For example, if you have been injured by a public entity or public employee (i.e., a bus driver), you’ll have to serve a claim within six months of the date of injury.
 If you fail to serve a claim before the applicable statute of limitations deadline passes, you will be prohibited from recovering for your claims under Arizona law.
 Trying to decipher the correct statue of limitations for your case can be extremely complicated.
 Do not rely on general information about the laws you may find online.

 Q: What types of injuries can auto accident victims suffer?